 While it is not required to have dogs on leads at Risley Moss and most I saw weren’t, it is encouraged to keep your dog on a lead should they be the type to roam, so as to preserve the delicate habitats as best possible.

 The surface of the circular trail is flat, largely gravelled and well-maintained so it is suitable for prams, buggies and wheelchairs.
-The boardwalk section however is narrow and only accessible via steps (downwards) on a one way system.
+The boardwalk section however is narrow and only accessible from one end as the other has steps that lead down to it.

-The visitor centre is not currently open due to the coronavirus and the toilets are also closed.
-In the absence of the visitor centre, keep an eye out for information and interpretation boards which are dotted around the site and remember you can find out more online at Warrington.gov.uk.
+Should the centre be closed on your trip, keep an eye out for information and interpretation boards which are dotted around the site and remember you can find out more online at Warrington.gov.uk.

-Pre Covid, Risley Moss Rangers worked with local schools and clubs to educate on the wildlife, habitats and peatbog ecology of the area.
-There is a meeting space / classroom available on site to hire under normal circumstances.
+Risley Moss Rangers regularly work with local schools and clubs to educate on the wildlife, habitats and peatbog ecology of the area.
+There is a meeting space / classroom available in the visitor centre to hire.

 Have you previously discovered Risley Moss, or have I convinced you to add it to your visit list?
-Drop me a line in the comments below and let me know.
+Drop me a line in the comments below and let me know – I’d love to hear from you!

 Discover Wigg Island in Runcorn, Cheshire